-Lonely Fish (The)
+The Lonely Fish

-- Water color paints
+- watercolor paints

-- Cotton for stuffing
+- cotton or tissue for stuffing

 - Pfister, Marcus.
 The Rainbow Fish.
 Translated by J. Alison James.
 English Translation, New York: North-South Books Inc., 1992.
 ISBN: 1558580093.

-Students may write or dictate a sentence about something they can share to make the community better.
+Children may write or dictate a sentence about something they can share to make the community better.

 Strand PHIL.II Philanthropy and Civil Society

 Standard PCS 01.
 Self, citizenship, and society